 [o]ur entire experience in reading fiction is based […] on a tacit contract with the novelist, a contract granting him the right to know what he is writing about.
 It is this contract which makes fiction possible.
 To deny it would not only destroy all fiction, but all literature […].

 That is to say, recipients are entirely aware that they are faced with invented stories, yet they ignore this knowledge in order to take part in the fiction.
 Or, in Patricia Waugh’s words: “Of course we know that what we are reading is not ‘real,’ but we suppress the knowledge in order to increase our enjoyment.”
 For Werner Wolf, this implies that Distanz (distance) and Partizipation (participation) occur simultaneously.
 Distance denotes the idea that readers are aware of the difference between fact and fiction.
 Participation, on the other hand, denotes the reader’s willingness to partake in the fictional illusion.
-This means that, in the context of the fictional pact, readers move distance into the background in order to allow for participation.
+This means that, in the context of the fictional pact, readers move distance into the background to allow for participation.
 It also means that without the fictional pact, fictions and the process of creating fictional illusion during the reception would not be successful, as Zipfel explains:

 Der Autor produziert einen Erzähl-Text nicht-wirklichen Inhalts mit der […] Intention, daß der Rezipient diesen Text mit der Haltung des make-believe aufnimmt, und der Rezipient erkennt diese Absicht des Autors und läßt sich aus diesem Grund darauf ein, den Erzähl-Text unter den Bedingungen eines make-believe-Spiels zu lesen.